Volv1t3/SystemDesign/TheoryModule/Writerside/topics/Project-1-―-Pizza-Delivery-System.md

 <li><b><format color="CornFlowerBlue">Related Requirement Definitions</format></b>: <i>DELMA01, DELMA02, DELMA02-01, DELMA02-02</i></li>
 <li><b><format color="CornFlowerBlue">Main Flow</format></b>:
 <p>
-The driver accesses the delivery status update interface in the system’s web interface and selects their current delivery.
-At each key milestone (picked up order, in transit, approaching destination, delivered), the driver updates the delivery status.
-The system timestamps each status change, calculates new estimated arrival times, and automatically notifies the customer of the progress.
-The system also updates the delivery tracking live map that customers can view, showing the current location and status of their delivery.
+The driver accesses the delivery status update interface, <i><code>"Manage My Deliveries"</code></i> dashboard in the system’s web interface and selects their current delivery, the driver updates the delivery status at key milestones (picked up, in transit, approaching, delivered).
+The system timestamps updates, recalculates ETAs, and notifies the customer.
+The delivery map is also updated to reflect the driver's location and status.
 </p></li>
 <li><b><format color="CornFlowerBlue">Alternative Flow</format></b>:
 <p>
 If the system loses GPS connectivity, it stores status updates locally until connection is restored.
-When the driver encounters unexpected delays, they can add notes to the status update explaining the situation.
 If a driver forgets to update a status, the system can prompt them based on GPS location data.
 In cases where the wrong status is selected, the driver can correct it within a limited timeframe, with the system logging both the original and corrected entries.
 </p></li>